hasii2011/CodeSigningScripts/README.md

 All the scripts require two parameters.
 The first is the project directory under `PROJECTS_BASE`.
 The second is the name of the py2app application name.
 You must supply these values and they must be legal or the scripts quit with a specific error code.
 Run the scripts in this order.

-1. `./python39zipsign.sh` - generates a `PIL-LibSigning.log` file with the signing results
+1. `./python39zipsign.sh` - generates a `PIL-LibSigning.log` file with the signing results (Version specific, xxx310 supported)
-2. `./signapp.sh` - generates a `CodeSigning.log` file with the signing results
+2. `./signapp.sh` - generates a `CodeSigning.log` file with the signing results (Version specific xxx310 supported)
 3. `./notarizeapp.sh`
 4. `./stapleapp.sh `
 5. `./verifysigning.sh`